johnrachuy/bet_shalom/README.md

 week.

 ##How this applications works
-This application is deployed and getting used, but being a private site here are some screen shots to give you a better idea of how everything works.
+Here is a quick walk through with some screen shots to give you a better idea of how everything works.

 ##Admin Dashboard
 This is the homepage for anyone logging in with admin credentials.
 Upon logging in the admin is greeted with a list of